Canada, US make progress in trade talks but no deal yet

 The U.S. and Canada are under pressure to reach a deal by the end of the day Sunday, when the U.S. must make public the full text of the agreement with Mexico.

-Canada was left out when the U.S. and Mexico reached an agreement last month to revamp the North American Free Trade Agreement.
+Canada, the United States' No. 2 trading partner, was left out when the U.S. and Mexico reached an agreement last month to revamp the North American Free Trade Agreement.

+U.S. President Donald Trump has said he wants to go ahead with a revamped NAFTA — with or without Canada.
+It is unclear, however, whether Trump has authority from Congress to pursue a revamped NAFTA with only Mexico, and some lawmakers say they won't go along with a deal that leaves out Canada.

+Among other things, the negotiators are battling over Canada's high dairy tariffs.
+Canada also wants to keep a NAFTA dispute-resolution process that the U.S. wants to jettison.